 If the employee is permanently and totally disabled, they may receive weekly payments for their lifetime, or they may negotiate a lump-sum settlement.
 The amount of the weekly payment is based upon 66 2/3% of employee’s average weekly earnings at the time of the injury, not to exceed a maximum amount set by law (this maximum amount is much higher than the maximum amount for partial disability).

-Benefits are available for survivors of firefighters, volunteer firefighters, law enforcement officers, air ambulance pilots, air ambulance registered professional nurses, and emergency medical technicians who are killed in the line of duty when:
+Benefits are available for survivors of air ambulance pilots, air ambulance registered professional nurses, emergency medical technicians, firefighters, law enforcement officers, and volunteer firefighters, and, for deaths occurring on or after August 28, 2018, for survivors of air ambulance registered respiratory therapists, flight crew members, and public safety officers who are killed in the line of duty when:

-- the individual is in the active performance of his/her duties and there is a relationship between the accident or commission of the act of violence and the performance of the duty, even when off duty;
+- The deceased person was in the active performance of his or her duties in his or her respective profession and there is a relationship between the accident or commission of the act of violence and the performance of the duty, even if the individual was off duty; the deceased person was traveling to or from employment; or the deceased person was taking any meal break or other break which took place while that individual was on duty;

-A $25,000 death benefit shall be awarded to the estate of the individual killed in the line of duty.
+A $25,000 death benefit shall be awarded to the survivors of the individual killed in the line of duty.
 The death benefit is in addition to any other pension rights, death benefits, or other compensation to which the claimant may otherwise be entitled by law.
-To claim benefits, the estate of the deceased must file a Claim for Compensation with the Division within one year from the date of death.
+To claim benefits, the estate of the deceased must file the below form, dependent on date of the workers' death, with the Division within one year from the date of death: